lamthuyvo/advanced-coding-cuny2016/README.md

 ### **Lesson**** 7 (October 11, 2016)**

-**Topics: **The considerate coder — the importance of writing verbose, reuseable and clean code for others (slides) **Craft:  **Check yourself before your wreck yourself — what to look for before you deploy (slides)
+**Topics: **The considerate coder — the importance of writing verbose, re-useable and clean code for others (slides) **Craft:  **Check yourself before you wreck yourself — what to look for before you deploy (slides)

 **Tech**: Test your first drafts on multiple browsers using what you learned in class